jenhausu/3rd-Party-Library-for-iOS/README.md

 ## Data Storage
 * [YapDatabase](https://github.com/yapstudios/YapDatabase) : YapDatabase is an extensible database for iOS & Mac.
-2. [fmdb](https://github.com/ccgus/fmdb) : A Cocoa / Objective-C wrapper around SQLite.
+* [fmdb](https://github.com/ccgus/fmdb) : A Cocoa / Objective-C wrapper around SQLite.
-3. [TMCache](https://github.com/tumblr/TMCache) : Fast parallel object cache for iOS and OS X.
+* [TMCache](https://github.com/tumblr/TMCache) : Fast parallel object cache for iOS and OS X.
-4. [Sync](https://github.com/hyperoslo/Sync) : Modern JSON synchronization to Core Data
+* [Realm](https://github.com/realm/realm-cocoa) : Realm is a mobile database: a replacement for Core Data & SQLite

 ## Core Data
 * [SSDataKit](https://github.com/soffes/ssdatakit) : Eliminate your Core Data boilerplate code.

+## JSON
+* [Sync](https://github.com/hyperoslo/Sync) : Modern JSON synchronization to Core Data

+## Testing
+* [Remote - Control your iPhone from Xcode](https://github.com/johnno1962/Remote) : "Remote" is a plugin for Xcode that allows you to control an iPhone from a window on your Mac during development.
+Originally created to avoid having to pick up a device during testing you can record "macros" of device touches and replay them.
+It will also compare the resulting screen output against a snapshot for end-to-end testing.
+The Macro log is an editable WebView that can be modified at will.
+Finally, you can now record and save all display output into a quicktime movie.

+## Apple Push Notification Service
+* [NWPusher](https://github.com/noodlewerk/NWPusher) : OS X and iOS application and framework to play with the Apple Push Notification service (APNs)

 ## Tools
 * [VVDocumenter-Xcode](https://github.com/onevcat/VVDocumenter-Xcode) : Xcode plug-in which helps you write Javadoc style documents easier.